Car Losing Power While Driving: Causes & Solutions

 Fuel System Issues

-Fuel-related problems directly impact the engine performance, dropping its efficiency and power:
+Fuel-related problems directly impact your engine performance, dropping its efficiency and power:

 • Choked filter: A filter prevents deposits and particles from entering the fuel pipe and reaching the engine.
-However, dirt and dust clog it over time, resulting in diminished engine output as sufficient fuel doesn’t get through.
+However, dirt and dust clog it over time.
+It results in a diminished engine output as sufficient fuel doesn’t get through.

-• Clogged injector: Fuel injectors deliver the required fuel quantity to the engine as needed.
+• Clogged injector: Fuel injectors are used to deliver the required fuel quantity to the engine as needed.
 They have narrow nozzles that are vulnerable to dirt and dust particles.
-If they become clogged, the injectors cannot deliver the fuel, and ultimately, the engine performance drops.
+If it happens, the injectors cannot deliver the fuel efficiently, and ultimately, the engine performance drops.

 Ignition Problems

 The ignition coil is one of the most critical components of your car’s engine.
 It enables the engine to power up and accelerate your vehicle.
-But once this ignition coil is damaged, the air-fuel mixture doesn’t burn properly, and you can experience rough idling and power loss.
+But once this ignition coil is damaged, the combustion mix doesn’t burn properly, and you can experience rough idling and power loss.

 Once the ignition coil fails, the spark plugs aren’t able to work efficiently, leading to backfiring, misfiring, and excessive fuel consumption.